 Rapid Response/Worker Adjustment & Retraining Notification (WARN) Act

-The Worker Adjustment and Retraining Notification Act of 1988 is a US labor law which protects employees, their families, and communities by requiring most employers in CA with 50 or more employees to provide 60 calendar-day advance notification of plant closings and mass layoffs of employees, as defined in the Act.
+The Worker Adjustment and Retraining Notification Act (WARN Act) of 1988 is a US labor law which protects employees, their families, and communities by requiring most employers in CA with 50 or more employees to provide 60 calendar-day advance notification of plant closings and mass layoffs of employees, as defined in the Act.

 California Employer Advisory Council